Evelyn WANG

 electricity-generating power plants -- provided a mechanism for

-enhancing the efficiency of heat transfer on those condensers, and
+enhancing the efficiency of heat transfer on those condensers,

-vapor toward the surface, Miljkovic says.
+of the surrounding vapor toward the surface, Miljkovic says.

 "Now we can use an external electric field to mitigate" any

-tendency of the droplets to return to the condenser, "and enhance
+tendency of the droplets to return to the condenser, "and

-the heat transfer," he says.
+enhance the heat transfer," he says.

 But the finding also suggests another possible new application,